awailly/nrop/demos/index.md

 # Gather gadgets

-The simplest form of gadgets is two chains, as ROP chains, do the same thing.
-A sample binary containing [optiROP](https://media.blackhat.com/us-13/US-13-Quynh-OptiROP-Hunting-for-ROP-Gadgets-in-Style-Slides.pdf)
+The simplest form of ga is two chains, as ROP chains, do the same thing.

+A sample binary containing [optiROP](https://media.blackhat.com/us-13/US-13-Quynh-OptiROP-Hunting-for-ROP-Gadgets-in-Style-Slides.pdf) tricky chains is included in the [examples directory of the github repository](https://github.com/awailly/nrop/tree/master/examples).
+We will use this binary to underline different type of gadgets handled by nROP.

 ## Natural gadgets

+### PN1

+### PN2

 Command to launch: